 As a condition to BlueCrest making the initial \$5.0 million loan, the Company agreed to pay a fee (Success Fee) to BlueCrest in an amount up to \$400,000 should certain exit events (as defined) occur prior to September 12, 2018.
 The Success Fee was pro rated based on the ratio of the actual amounts borrowed under the loan agreement to the total \$20.0 million that could be borrowed.
 An exit event is defined in the agreement as including, among other things, a change in control of the Company, a sale of all or substantially all of the Company's assets, or an initial public offering of the Company's common stock.
 The Success Fee was determined to be an embedded derivative which is recorded at estimated fair value in the accompanying financial statements.
 The potential future obligation of the pro rated Success Fee was \$340,000 at September 30, 2009 and December 31, 2008, based on the \$17.0 million borrowed to date under the loan agreement.
 The fair value of the pro rated Success Fee was estimated at the time of borrowing based on the estimated probability and date of occurrence of the exit events, discounted to present value using the Company's estimated cost of capital.
 The fair value of the fee was recorded as a success fee liability with an offsetting reduction in notes payable accounted for as a debt discount.
 The debt discount is being amortized to interest expense using the effective interest method over the repayment term of the initial loan amount.
-The success fee liability was adjusted to fair value on a recurring basis, with changes in fair value of the pro rated success fee liability was \$340,000 and \$310,000, respectively, and is included in accrued expenses in the consolidated balance sheet.
+The success fee liability was adjusted to fair value on a recurring basis, with changes in fair value recorded as other income (expense) in the consolidated statements of operations.
+At September 30, 2009 and December 31, 2008, the estimated fair value of the pro rated success fee liability was \$340,000 and \$310,000, respectively, and is included in accrued expenses in the consolidated balance sheet.
 In